-Agile City is a project based in the north of Glasgow in Scotland, in an area undergoing significant regeneration with arts and culture at its core.
-Working within this context we’re interested in looking towards other examples to deepen our understanding of how buildings, areas and cities can be reimagined through creative and cultural activity.
-We have written a series of 5 posts that explore this theme including; this one on NDSM in Amsterdam; L’île de Nantes in France; Hackney Wick and Fish Island in London, Westergasfabriek in Amsterdam; and Le Quartier des Spectacles in Montreal.
+Agile City is a project based in Speirs Locks, north Glasgow.
+A post-industrial area undergoing significant change with arts and culture at its core.
+We are currently working collaboratively with local organisations to set up the Glasgow Canal Project – a local co-operative to support the democratic development of the area.
+As part of this process we’re interested in looking towards other initiatives to deepen our understanding of how buildings, areas and cities can be reimagined through creative and cultural activity.
+We have written a series of 5 posts that explore this theme including; this one looking at L’île de Nantes in France; NDSM in Amsterdam; Hackney Wick and Fish Island in London, Westergasfabriek in Amsterdam; and Le Quartier des Spectacles in Montreal.

 The artist-led reactivation of Amsterdam’s iconic shipyard, NDSM, is an inspirational example.